tfjoek/github-user-fetcher/README.md

 # github user search

-simple (cdn)react project, search for github users and display a variety of stats/info
+simple (cdn)react project, search for github users and display a variety of stats/info using github api

 [high wip has lot of issue and ugly]
 <pre>